 God Gives the Best Sex

-Scripture says God makes and gives to His creation the best pleasures.
+Scripture says God makes and gives to his creation the best pleasures.
 Psalm 16 says, “At Your right hand are pleasures forevermore!”
+(ESV).
 Sex, with all its emotional and physical components of pleasure, came from the mind of God.
 It was not something man invented in opposition to God’s plan.
-Scripture declares that God designed us to please Him and live a life full of lasting pleasures and joys.
+Scripture declares that God designed us to please him and live a life full of lasting pleasures and joys.

 The good news about God’s gift of sex and sexuality begins with God the almighty, all wise and all loving Creator.
 God declared the world was good and that man and woman were very good.
 Our maleness and masculinity or our femaleness and femininity are great and astounding works of divine creativity.
 Every man and woman is a crowning masterpiece of the Creator.